usig/autocompleter/README.md

 - By default, the autocompleter initializes empty.
 This method adds a suggester for the autocompleter to use when updating suggestions.
 - Parameters:
   - suggesterName: `String` name of the suggester.
 - The name must be a valid suggester name.
-By default, 3 suggesters are registered in the autocompleter:
+By default, 4 suggesters are registered in the autocompleter:

   - "Direcciones"
   - "DireccionesAmba"
   - "Lugares"
+  - "DeficitHabitacional"

 #### updateSuggestions(text)